mbernste/mbernste.github.io/_posts/2021-08-27-dim_reduc_subjective.md

 $$(y_1, y_2) := F(\boldsymbol{x})$$

-Now the question is, what do we use for our function $$F$$?
+Now the question is, how do we choose our function $$F$$?
 Here, it helps to take a step back and ask the question: what task are we trying to solve?
 At a high-level, one might say, "well, we want to visualize the high dimensional data!"
 But, of course, the problem is that you cannot!
+So you will be forced to make trade-offs along various lines regarding how you decide to embed your high-dimensional datapoints in just a few dimensions.

+Specifically, in my mind, there are three categories of criteria that I have seen used for choosing an $$F$$:

-When you take high-dimensional data and squeeze it down into two dimensions, you are forced to throw away a lot of information.
-The amount of information you throw out is related to the [intrinsic dimensionality of the data](https://mbernste.github.io/posts/intrinsic_dimensionality/).
-If the intrinsic dimensionality is high, one may end of up throwing away a lot of information.
-Often, I've heard, "we want to isolate the structure in the data."
-But what does one mean by "structure"?
+1. First and foremost, one must decide what aspects of the original, high-dimensional data one wants to preserve in the low-dimensional embedding versus which aspects will be discarded or distorted.
+This is the most obvious criteria.
+The amount of information that you are forced to throw away is related to the [intrinsic dimensionality of the data](https://mbernste.github.io/posts/intrinsic_dimensionality/).
+If the intrinsic dimensionality is high, one may end of up throwing away a lot of information and therefore one must decide that which is the most critical.

-Ultimately, we really need to quantify exactly what qualities of the high dimensional data that we want preserved in our final two dimensions?
-This is a very task-dependent (or hypothesis-dependent) question!
-Importantly, "general purpose" dimensionality-reduction methods, such as PCA, t-SNE, and UMAP, each make very specific choices about what information it decides to keep and that which it decides to throw away.
-These choices may not actually align with the qualities that one actually wants to preserve in order to answer a particular question.
-Thus, one can be mislead if one does not understand sacrifices and trade-offs, in the form of discarded information, the method at-hand is making.
+2. Second, and perhaps less obvious, is the aesthetic quality of the low-dimensional points when plotted as a scatterplot.
+Now this might seem somewhat unscientific, but in fact, it is a criteria used by the commonly used t-SNE and UMAP methods!

 Understanding a method's loss-function is critical
 -------------------